nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 **Plethora of native libs.** Yes, you're not limited by open source bindings like in React Native/Flutter ecosystems.
 Here you have much more freedom in developing something "more serious" than your company/product website replacement (because of poor mobile-first experience).
 Many Apple's APIs are available with examples, which made it easy to get started.

 **SwiftUI** itself.
 Yes, the React-style approach to building UIs gives more productivity and space for explorations.
-It’s just great that Apple adopted it.
+It's just great that Apple adopted it.

 ### Summary: Building Should Be Easier

-After 1.5 weeks of hacking around, I was able to get the piece of software which exactly satisfies my needs — a local/offline music player that can import MP3s from cloud storage.
+After 1.5 weeks of hacking around, I was able to get the piece of software which exactly satisfies my needs: a local/offline music player that can import MP3s from cloud storage.

 But developers quickly realize they can't easily deploy apps to their own devices these days and forget about it: you only get a week of app to work, and after that, you have to rebuild it, unless you paid $99 to Apple to enroll in the development program.
 Unfortunately, even after the DMA Act in the EU, you still cannot sideload freely an app you've built unless you purchase a 1-year provisioning profile or you only have a 7-day one.

-This makes ultimately no sense — an innovative technology company actively puts roadblocks into democratized application development.
+This makes ultimately no sense, an innovative technology company actively puts roadblocks into democratized application development.
 Even Progressive Web Applications (PWAs) face notable limitations on iOS: even after Apple's 16-18.x updates, iOS PWAs still run inside Safari's sandbox.
 They get WebGL2 and web-push, but they don't get Web Bluetooth/USB/NFC, Background Sync, or more than ~50MB of guaranteed storage.
 WebGL runs through Metal shim, so real-world frame-rates often trail native Metal apps; this is good enough for UI, but not for AAA 3D games.

 Nowadays, AI has reduced the complexity of modern software development by allowing anyone to tackle unknown technologies by providing all the necessary knowledge in an accessible way.
 You can clearly see how web development got more interest from non-technical people who have a way to build their ideas without specializing in a plethora of technologies.
-But when it comes to mobile apps — you just have to play by the artificial rules.
+But when it comes to mobile apps, you just have to play by the artificial rules.
 You cannot create an app, share it freely; it still must be verified by Apple.
-It’s ironic that the same company that once empowered independent developers now imposes tight restrictions that hinder personal app development and distribution.
+It's ironic that the same company that once empowered independent developers now imposes tight restrictions that hinder personal app development and distribution.